erdomke/InnovatorAdmin/doc/innovator-client.md

     purposes
   - Including additional authentication headers used by proxies within an organization

-The code to achive this looks like
+The code to achieve this looks like

 ```csharp
 var conn = Factory.GetConnection("URL", "USER_AGENT");